Funfetti Dip

 How do you make Funfetti Dip from scratch?

-In a large bowl, combine the cream cheese and sweetened condensed milk.
-(Make sure it’s not evaporated milk—that’s not the same thing, and if you use it, your dip won’t have a nice sweetness.)
+Combine the cream cheese and sweetened condensed milk in a large bowl.
+Make sure it’s not evaporated milk — that’s not the same thing, and if you use it, your dip won’t have a nice sweetness.

 With a hand mixer, beat the ingredients together until creamy and smooth.

-Measure in the almond and vanilla extracts, stirring until combined with a rubber spatula.
+Measure in the almond and vanilla extracts, and stir until combined with a rubber spatula.

 Lastly, add the sprinkles.
-Stir until combined, then transfer to the fridge to keep cold or enjoy immediately with your favorite dippers.
+Fold them in gently, then transfer to the refrigerator to keep cold or enjoy immediately with your favorite dippers.

 How to Choose the Right Sprinkles